How do I get rid of forehead wrinkles?

 Extrinsic ageing is to do with external factors that cause signs of ageing and, importantly, it tends to occur due to things you can control.
 By far the most important cause of extrinsic ageing is sun exposure, accounting for probably 80% of the signs of facial ageing.
 Some people even use the term photodamage or photo ageing almost synonymously with extrinsic ageing.(1, 2)

 Secondary factors – which can possibly be considered uncontrollable intrinsic factors – that may cause wrinkles include the effects of gravity pulling down on the skin, positional pressure on the face (e.g. during sleep), and the effects of the facial muscles pulling on the skin.(3)

 There are two main types of forehead wrinkles, dynamic and static wrinkles.
 Static wrinkles are visible all the time, even when the facial muscles are relaxed, whereas dynamic wrinkles are made visible by facial muscle contractions when making facial expressions.(3)

 How do you prevent forehead wrinkles?

 As mentioned above wrinkles are caused by a combination of intrinsic and extrinsic ageing.
 Intrinsic ageing is an inevitable part of growing older and cannot be prevented.
 However as extrinsic ageing is caused by external factors, mainly UV from the sun, it is preventable to some degree by careful UV protection.
-We would recommend protective clothing, including broad rimmed hats, sunglasses with UV protection, careful suncream use and use of shade during periods of most intense sun.
+We would recommend protective clothing, including broad-rimmed hats, sunglasses with UV protection, vigilant use of sunscreen when being exposed to sunlight and use of shade during periods of most intense sun.